DTCoding01/DTCoding01/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Shopify Projects
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and React
-- 💬 Ask me about Shopify Store Setup